paulovieira/rede-convergir-3/plugins/dashboard/readme.md

-## TODO:
--delete the contents in the temp dir_
--save the compiled chunks in the temp dir
--for each file, check parent directory (_build_) if there exists a previous chunk with the same prefix
-    - if yes and the prefix is the same, skip
-    - if yes and the prefix is different, update (delete from _build_ and copy from temp to _build_)
-    - if not, copy from temp to _build_
-    -  _

-### Dashboard client side app
+## Dashboard client app

-Make sure `webpack` and `webpack-dev-server` are installed **locally**, as well as the webpack loaders and plugins that will be used (no need to do manually install in our case because they are in package.json already)
+Make sure `webpack` and `webpack-dev-server` are installed **locally**, as well as the webpack loaders and plugins that will be used (no need to do a  manual install because these modules are already in package.json `dependencies`):

 ```sh
 npm install \